Escaping the BLEU Trap: A Signal-Grounded Framework with Decoupled Semantic Guidance for EEG-to-Text Decoding: Experiments Results

 \subsection{Verification of Signal Dependency}

 To verify the signal dependency of our framework, we conducted a \textit{Noise Input Test}, where real EEG signals were replaced with Gaussian noise during inference.

 \textbf{Quantitative Analysis: The ``Garbage In, Garbage Out'' Test.} We compare the performance drop between Real EEG and Gaussian Noise inputs across three models (Table \ref{tab:noise_experiment}).
-The results reveal severe signal neglect in baselines: \textit{EEG-to-Text} yields identical metrics regardless of whether the input is real brainwaves or pure noise, confirming it functions essentially as an unconditional language model.
-Similarly, while \textit{GLIM} shows a drop in accuracy, it maintains a relatively low FD (0.72), indicating a persistent reliance on language priors to hallucinate plausible sentences despite the noisy input.
-In stark contrast, \textit{\methodname{}} demonstrates a desirable \textit{performance collapse} characteristic of strict signal dependency.
-When fed with noise, \textit{Content Recall} vanishes to nearly zero (\textit{0.04\%}), and \textit{Dist-2} skyrockets to \textit{99.6\%}.
-This extreme ``diversity'' reflects \textit{unstructured chaos} rather than linguistic richness, empirically proving that our Q-K-V injection mechanism strictly prevents the generation of coherent text in the absence of valid neural information.
+The results reveal severe signal neglect in baselines: the \textit{Prior Model (w/o TF)} yields identical metrics regardless of whether the input is real brainwaves or pure noise.
+Similarly, while \textit{GLIM} shows a drop in \textit{Content Recall}, it maintains a relatively low \textit{FD}, indicating a persistent reliance on language priors to hallucinate plausible sentences despite the noisy input.
+In contrast, \textit{\methodname{}} demonstrates \textit{performance collapse} characteristic of strict signal dependency.
+When fed with noise, its \textit{Content Recall} vanishes to nearly zero, and its \textit{Head Entropy} and \textit{FD} rises drastically.
+This extreme entropy reflects \textit{unstructured chaos} rather than linguistic richness, empirically proving that our Q-K-V injection workflow strictly prevents the generation of coherent text in the absence of valid neural information.
+Additionally, we conducted an experiment involving a gradual signal destruction process to further validate our method's strict signal dependency (see Appendix~\ref{app:noise_test}).

 \textbf{Qualitative Case Study.} To provide a more intuitive understanding of the decoding behavior, we visualize representative qualitative examples under Gaussian noise input in Figure \ref{fig:noise_case}.
 As observed, even when fed with pure Gaussian noise, the baseline GLIM continues to generate grammatically fluent but semantically vacuous sentences, such as \textit{``He was ...''}.
 This phenomenon confirms that the model is over-relying on high-frequency linguistic patterns and language priors rather than decoding the actual neural signals.
-Conversely, \methodname{} outputs unstructured character sequences and gibberish (e.g., \textit{``Valenciacal, traveltoxicity''}), correctly reflecting the chaotic nature of the Gaussian noise input.
+Conversely, \methodname{} outputs unstructured character sequences and gibberish , correctly reflecting the chaotic nature of the Gaussian noise input.
 This explicitly validates that our framework enforces strict signal dependency and avoids hallucinating content in the absence of valid neural information.
 More examples can be found in Appendix~\ref{app:appendix_noise_samples}.